 2. Prepare the Filling

-In a skillet over medium heat, add a drizzle of olive oil and heat it until shimmering.
-Add the ground beef and cook until browned, breaking it up with a spatula as it cooks.
-Add minced garlic and sauté for about a minute until fragrant.
-Remove from heat and let it cool slightly.
-In a mixing bowl, combine the cooked beef mixture with ricotta cheese, beaten egg, fresh herbs, salt, and pepper.
-Mix until well combined.
+In a skillet over medium heat pour a bit of olive oil and wait till it shimmers.
+Add the ground beef and cook till its brown, break it up with a spatula while it cooks.
+Throw in the garlic and sauté for about a minute till it smell good.
+Take it off heat and let it cool a bit.
+In a mixing bowl mix the beef with ricotta, beaten egg, fresh herbs, salt, and pepper.
+Stir till it all comes together.

 3. Stuff the Shells